Linn–Benton Community College: Student Leadership

+SLC engages students in decisions like fee increases and policy updates via referendums, ensuring transparency and student input.

 Clubs

-There are over two dozen active clubs lead by students on the LBCC campuses.
+There are over two dozen active clubs led by students on the LBCC campuses.
 There are currently 30 inactive clubs waiting to be revived.

 Media

 LBCC has an award winning student-run weekly newspaper called The Commuter.

 Art galleries

 There are three art galleries in the main campus buildings: The South Santiam Hall Gallery, the North Santiam Hall Galleries, and the Calapooia Gallery.

-Performing arts

-The LBCC Theatre & Arts program performs in the Russell Tripp Performance Center on campus has seating for up to 456 guests, with an additional wheelchair-accessible row (total occupancy: 469), with professional sound and stage lighting with 'Proscenium style' theater seating and wing/backstage space.

 Sporting events

 The LBCC Activities Center is the central hub of athletics and recreation on campus.
 The main gymnasium has a wood floor and bleacher seating for 1,000 spectators.
 The Activities Center is home to all athletics staff, Health and Human Performance academic programs and faculty, classrooms, locker rooms, and administrative operations.

 Adjacent to the LBCC track field is the LBCC baseball stands and "Dick McClain Field".